vstradaa/MIT-6.001.x/Week One/06.05.2020/coreelementsofprogramming.md

 yourName = input()
 ```

 Now input will only return a string.
-So if you want to input a number you have to cast it like so:
+So if you want to input an int (not including floats) you have to cast it like so:

 ```python
 yourAge = int(input())